chentiangemalc/deploy/README.md

 # Table of Contents

-# Team Members[#team-members]
+# Team Members

 * Malcolm McCaffery, Project Creator/Owner

 # Overview

+This project is currently in the design phase.

 ## Project Goal

-The goal of the deploy project is to create the client and server compoenents of an enterprise class software deployment and management toolset that is:
+The goal of the deploy project is to create the client and server compoenents of an enterprise class software deployment solution that is: and management toolset that is:

 * free
 * compact